junksamiad/urmston-town-whatsapp-bot/docs/phase2/phase2_completion.md

 4. **Error Handling**: The Lambda function includes error handling for Twilio API calls, but additional monitoring and alerting should be implemented in the production environment.

-5. **Testing**: The test scripts provide a good foundation for testing the system, but additional integration and load testing should be performed before deploying to production.
+5. **Testing**: The comprehensive testing framework provides a solid foundation for ongoing testing and maintenance.
+All three phases of testing have been successfully completed, verifying the system's robustness, performance, and reliability.

 6. **Template Variables**: The system supports both fallback values and explicit template variables, giving flexibility in how messages are personalized.